Bugrahancobain/Ready-to-work-next-intl/README.md

 Next.js Project with next-intl for Internationalization

-This is a Next.js project configured with next-intl for handling internationalization (i18n).
-The project supports multiple languages, dynamic routing with locales, and formatting for currencies, dates, and numbers.
-Below, you’ll find an extensive explanation of the directory structure, installed packages, configurations, and the reasoning behind them.
+This is a Next.js project configured with next-intl to support multi-language functionality, including dynamic routing, currency formatting, and date localization.

 Features

-	•	Multi-language support (en, tr).
+	•	🌐 Multi-language support (en, tr).
-	•	Dynamic routing for locale-based pages (e.g., /en/about or /tr/about).
+	•	🔄 Dynamic routing for locale-based pages (e.g., /en/about, /tr/about).
-	•	Currency and date formatting based on locale using Intl.NumberFormat.
+	•	💰 Currency formatting based on locale (e.g., €, $, ₺).
-	•	Clean and scalable project structure.
+	•	📅 Date and number formatting with Intl.NumberFormat.

 Directory Structure

-Here’s how the project is structured:
+Here’s the structure of the project:

 .
 ├── app